vivjori115/Tomato-Disease-Prediction/README.md

   - `PIL` - For handling and processing images.
   - `streamlit` - For building an interactive web application to deploy the model.

-Feel free to add more categories, such as **Data Preparation** or **Statistical Analysis**, depending on the requirements and complexity of the project.

 ## 📊 Data